weisscharlesj/SciCompforChemists/README.md

 # Scientific Computing for Chemists with Python

-### A chemist’s introduction to programming in Python and chemical applications
+### An Introduction to Programming in Python for Chemists with Chemical Applications

 The following is the textbook used for the Scientific Computing Chemists course intended to teach chemists and chemistry students basic computer programming in Python and Jupyter Notebooks and advanced tools for processing, visualization, and analysis of digital data.